Edgefield County License Hearing Guide

 Related Guides

-Edgefield County DUI License Suspension & ALR Hearing: Fight to Keep Your Driving Privileges
+Edgefield County DUI License Suspension & ALR Hearing

 Automatic License Suspension

-Even if you request an ALR hearing, your license might still be subject to an automatic suspension pending the outcome of the hearing.
-The grounds for this suspension depend on whether you took a breath or blood test and the results, or if you refused to take the test.
+Even before your criminal case is resolved, your driver's license can be suspended administratively due to your DUI arrest.
+The grounds for this suspension depend on whether you took a breath or blood test and the results, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed